MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-proxy-internet-windows-defender-advanced-threat-protection.md

 The WinHTTP configuration setting is independent of the Windows Internet (WinINet) internet browsing proxy settings and can only discover a proxy server by using the following discovery methods:

- - Auto-discovery methods:
+ - Auto-discovery method:
     - Transparent proxy

- - Manual static proxy configuration
+ - Manual static proxy configuration:
     - WinHTTP configured using netsh command
     - Registry based configuration